Skip to content

 Fleet (machine) profile:

-Fleet Operator (DID) → PolicyGrant → Vehicle Wallet → SBA → SPA → Settlement
+Fleet Operator (DID) → PolicyGrant → Vehicle Wallet → SBA → Trust Gateway → Receipt

 Human-to-agent profile:

-Human (DID) → PolicyGrant → AI Agent → SBA → SPA → Settlement
+Human (DID) → PolicyGrant → AI Agent → SBA → Trust Gateway → Receipt

 A human signs a PolicyGrant with their DID key, delegating a bounded travel or task budget to an AI agent.
-The agent acts as both session authority (creates and signs SBAs) and payment decision service (signs SPAs).
-Merchants verify the full chain without calling back to the human.
+The agent acts as session authority (creates and signs SBAs).
+The Trust Gateway verifies the full chain and submits the XRPL transaction without calling back to the human.

 When to Use This Profile